hani1026/geantprop-documentation/geantprop_guide_en.rst

 * Singleton Pattern Implementation : The ``thereCanBeOnlyOneGeant4`` flag allows only one instance per process.
 Attempting to create a second instance results in a runtime error.

-* Particle Filtering Logic : The `ShouldSkip()` method pre-filters particles based on the following rules.
+* Particle Filtering Logic : The `ShouldSkip()` method pre-filters particles based on the following rules
     - All neutrinos are automatically skipped.
     - If `skipMuon_` is true, muons are skipped.
-    - EM and Hadronic particles with energy exceeding `CrossoverEnergyEM`/`CrossoverEnergyHadron` are skipped.
+    - EM and Hadronic particles with energy exceeding `CrossoverEnergyEM`/`CrossoverEnergyHadron` are skipped

 * Actual Propagation Execution : The `Propagate()` method performs the following steps.
     1. Converts `I3Particle` to `G4ParticleGun`.